Tips for Filing Motor Vehicle Accident Lawsuits

 The driver’s insurance company will make its best case, to protect their financial interests.
 Sometimes, however, pursuing a settlement is the right move.
 An experienced attorney will be able to explain why to settle or not settle after a serious auto crash.

 When the crash leaves you or someone in your family disabled, the ongoing costs can be catastrophic.
 If you are fighting for compensation, you need to have an experienced personal injury attorney on your side.
-Don’t hesitate to reach out to the Law Offices of Michael T. Van Der Veen for professional assistance with your case.
+Don’t hesitate to reach out to van der Veen, Hartshorn, and Levin for professional assistance with your case.
 Our Philadelphia attorneys will begin working immediately on your behalf.